RPG Maker: RPG Maker 95

-RPG Maker 2000
+RPG Maker 2000 and 2003

-RPG Maker 2000, also referred to as RM2k, was the second release of RPG Maker for Microsoft Windows and is the most popular and used RPG Maker so far.
-While it is possible to do more with RM2k, it uses lower resolution sprites and tiles than RPG Maker 95.
-However, it does not have a noticeable limit of 'sprites'.
+RPG Maker 2000 (also referred to as RM2k) was the second release of RPG Maker for Microsoft Windows and is the most popular and used RPG Maker so far.
+While it is possible to do more with RM2k, it uses lower resolution sprites and tiles than RPG Maker 95, but it does not have a noticeable limit of 'sprites'.
 Unlike RM95, which can only use one 'set', RM2k can use an unlimited number of sprite sheets with specific sizes for each type.
-The tilesets also have a similar non-limitation.
-However, because tiles must be entered into a database, there is a limit on tiles.
+The tilesets also have a similar non-limitation, but because tiles must be entered into a database, there is a limit on tiles.
 This limit however is rarely a problem (normally 5000), and even when it is, an unofficial patch exists which can bump most limits much higher at the risk of potential game corruption.
-It doesn't support text output and can program only 2 buttons, Z and X. There is text in dialog boxes, by manner of overlaying sprites, or maps lain with text.
-But not plainly on the screen.
+It does not support text output and can program only two buttons, Z and X. There is text in dialog boxes, by manner of overlaying sprites, or maps lain with text, but not plainly on the screen.

-RPG Maker 2003
+As a result of an oversight, RM2K contains a flaw in its message-editing options, in that it is not possible to edit the message that is shown when an enemy is killed or destroyed.
+In the subsequent version, RM2K3, that problem was eliminated via eliminating the enemy-kill message entirely.

-RPG Maker 2003, also referred to as RM2k3, and sometimes RM2k/3, is largely an improvement of RM2k.
+RPG Maker 2003 (also referred to as RM2k3) is largely an improvement of RM2k.
 RM2k games can be ported to RM2k3 (but not back to RM2k, the conversion is permanent), and most resources are interchangeable.
 The main difference is the introduction of a side-view battle system similar to that found in the Final Fantasy games on the Super NES and the Sony PlayStation.
 This was the first version made by Enterbrain, which had previously been a part of ASCII.
+The popularity of this version among the Japanese RPG Maker community has led to it getting a notable unofficial patch known as the Maniacs Patch, which adds new features and functionality to the engine.